vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/02-architectural-problems.md

 </v-drag>

 <!--
-In most projects, I have seen this increasingly normalised combination of the domain and application layers to result in _explicitly_ moving the entire application layer into the domain.

-Very few of the projects I've worked on have maintained the distinction between the two &mdash; largely, they have all been reduced to presentation, infrastructure and domain layers.
+Very few of the projects I've worked on have actually maintained the distinction between the two &mdash; largely, they have all been reduced to presentation, infrastructure and domain layers.
 -->

 ---